Close Rick-counters of the Rick Kind: Critical reception

 Joe Matar of Den of Geek praised "Close Rick-counters of the Rick Kind", calling it "a really solid episode, both narratively and comically.
 Rick and Morty does some of its best comedic work when it gleefully indulges in the absurd possibilities that a sci-fi universe of limitless possibilities allows for.
 One of the consistently best ways Rick and Morty showcases its creativity is through chase scenes in which the characters go through all manners of sci-fi rigmarole, letting the writers and animators assault you with a barrage of blink-and-you-missed-it sight gags."
 Zack Handlen of The A.V.
 Club said "This is a show designed to answer any potential message board nitpicking in advance ...
 All of which makes the occasional moments of heart even more surprising and effective."

 Corey Plante of Inverse thought the first season of Rick and Morty should have ended with "Close Rick-counters of the Rick Kind", with the reveal that Evil Rick's Morty was really Eyepatch Morty, a future series antagonist.
 Blaise Hopkins of TVOverMind praised the series' "ability to poke fun at the science fiction genre while keeping the design and comedy completely original."

+Follow-ups

+Sequel episodes

+Following the return and initial destruction of the Citadel in the 2017 third season premiere "The Rickshank Rickdemption", the storyline of "Evil Morty" is continued across the 2017 third season episode "The Ricklantis Mixup", and the 2021 fifth season finale "Rickmurai Jack", forming a trilogy in which the character comes to power over the Citadel, as well as the 2023 seventh season episode "Unmortricken".

+Comic book sequel

+A stand-alone sequel titled "A Tale of Two Jerries", was published in the comic book series in Rick and Morty, by Oni Press from 2016 to 2017.

+Gravity Falls crossover

+During a chase scene in the episode, Rick Sanchez opens numerous decoy portals, from one of which emerges a pen, a notepad, and a mug.
+These items would be dropped through the other end of the portal by Stan Pines in the closing moments of the Gravity Falls second season episode "Society of the Blind Eye", airing October 27, 2014, establishing the series as being set in the same multiverse.